A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 |---|---|---|

 The operating rule for an instructor at the lectern.
 North Carolina layers two rule sets.
-The place-based criminal statutes (G.S.
-14-269.2, 14-269.3, 14-269.4, 14-277.2) reach everyone and have narrow CHP-only carve-outs, two of which matter for ordinary permit holders: a CHP holder who is not drinking may carry concealed in an alcohol-serving establishment (G.S.
-14-269.3(b)(5)), and a CHP holder may carry concealed at a parade or funeral procession (G.S.
-14-277.2(d)).
-The CHP-only prohibited list at G.S.
-14-415.11(c) adds General Assembly facilities, federal-law areas, law enforcement and correctional facilities, government-only buildings, government offices in mixed-use buildings, and posted private premises on top of that floor, with penalties set by G.S.
-14-415.21 (Class 2 misdemeanor for most of them, an infraction for posted premises, and a Class 1 misdemeanor for the alcohol rule).
-The expanded-permission classes at G.S.
-14-415.27 are the only category that escapes the (c) list, and they do not escape the underlying criminal statutes.
+The place-based criminal statutes (§§ 14-269.2, 14-269.3, 14-269.4, 14-277.2) reach everyone and have narrow CHP-only carve-outs.
+The CHP-only prohibited list at § 14-415.11(c) adds law enforcement facilities, government-only buildings, government offices in mixed-use buildings, posted private premises, federal-law areas, and General Assembly buildings on top of that floor.
+The expanded-permission classes at § 14-415.27 are the only category that escapes the (c) list, and they do not escape the underlying criminal statutes.
 Confirm the carve-out before you walk in.

 This page covers one part of our North Carolina concealed carry guide.